NLnetLabs/unbound-manual/source/topics/core/serve-stale.rst

 is kept up-to-date, at least for popular queries.

 Rare queries have the inescapable fate of having their records expired past any meaningful time.
-The option ``serve-expired-ttl`` limits the amount of time an expired record is supposed to be served. :RFC:`8767#section-5-11` suggests a value between one and three days.
+The option :ref:`serve-expired-ttl:<unbound.conf.serve-expired-ttl>` limits the amount of time an expired record is supposed to be served.
+:rfc:`8767#section-5-11` suggests a value between one and three days.

 .. note::